How long can you stay in Spain as a tourist? How does the 90-day rule affect that and how does it work exactly?

 For example, if you flew from any country outside the EU and landed first in France; even if you travel to Spain the next day, the 90-day period starts counting from the moment you landed in France.
 This is because it is the first country with the Schengen Area that you have stepped foot in during this 6 month period.

-Do you have doubts so far?
-Keep on reading for more information or directly ask our immigration lawyers any question:
+Do you have any questions so far?
+Keep on reading for more information or ask our immigration lawyers anything directly:

 I want to talk to a lawyer

 If you don’t leave Spain after 90 days, you would be in an irregular situation.
 In other words, you would be in the country illegally.
-Thus, in the eyes of the immigration law, you would be committing a serious infraction that could result in significant penalties and/or fines.
+So, of course, there would be consequences for this.

-In the event that this sanction does occur and results in an expulsion from the country, this would imply that you will be prohibited from entering Spain for the next 5 years (which would eliminate your capacity to apply for a residence permit).
+• In the event of a successful expulsion, the forbidding of entering Spain for the next 5 years (which would eliminate your capacity to apply for a residence permit).

-In addition, you should bear in mind that the days that you exceed the allowed time would count for the next semester.
-In other words, if you stay 6 months instead of the 3 allowed, you will have to wait a total of 1 year to re-enter Spain (3 months of waiting for the first 6-month ruling period, and 3 extra months corresponding to the time you have exceeded that are associated with the following 6 months).
+Bear in mind that the days that you exceed the permitted time would count for the next semester.
+This means that if you stay 6 months instead of the 3 permitted you will have to wait a total of 1 year to re-enter Spain (3 months of waiting for the first 6-month ruling period, and 3 extra months corresponding to the time you have exceeded that are associated with the following 6 months).

 Lastly, a common question that many foreigners ask is: If I have overstayed the 90 days and then return to my country, what will happen?

-Generally, you will never be stopped at the airport and you will rarely be fined there.
+Generally, you would never be stopped at the airport and you will rarely be fined there.
 So voluntarily exiting and returning to your country of origin would not be an issue.

-However, in case you would like to stay in Spain longer without being fined, there are definitely ways to go about this legally.
+In case you would like to stay in Spain longer without being fined, you should know that there are definitely ways to go about it legally.

 Can I extend my 90 days in Spain?